-December 28, 1973
+November 30, 1973

-A major milestone in the development of the University Libraries at the University of California, San Diego - the acquisition of the one millionth volume - was celebrated Sunday, December 9, during a ceremony in the lobby of the Central University Library on the campus.
+A major milestone in the development of the University Libraries at the University of California, San Diego - the acquisition of the one millionth volume will be celebrated at 4:00 p.m.
+Sunday, December 9, during a ceremony in the lobby of the Central University Library on the campus.

-Mrs. E. Laird Landon, President of The Friends of the UCSD Library, presented the "millionth" volume - John Ogilby's "America," a rare account of early American discoveries and expeditions - to Dr. William D. McElroy, UCSD Chancellor.
+Mrs. E. Laird Landon, President of The Friends of the UCSD Library, will present the "millionth" volume- John Ogilby's "America," a rare and fascinating account of early American discoveries and expeditions - to Dr. William D. McElroy, UCSD Chancellor.
 The commemorative work was selected by The Friends and purchased with funds donated to the group by an anonymous donor.